pub trait WidgetExt:

 the size request.

 Note the inherent danger of setting any fixed size - themes, translations into other languages, different fonts, and user action can all change the appropriate size for a given widget.
-So, it’s basically impossible to hardcode a size that will always be correct.
+So, it is basically impossible to hardcode a size that will always work.

 The size request of a widget is the smallest size a widget can accept while still functioning well and drawing itself correctly.
 However in some strange cases a widget may be allocated less than its requested size, and in many cases a widget may be allocated more space than it requested.